corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 `VaultStateEvent`s are generated whenever a state is produced or consumed.

-This means if a transaction with 2 input states and 3 output states is created, then 2 events with type `VaultEventType.CONSUMED` and 3 events with type `VaultEventType.PRODUCED` are sent to subscribers or cursors listening for these events.
+This means if a transaction with two input states and three output states is created, then two events with type `VaultEventType.CONSUMED` and three events with type `VaultEventType.PRODUCED` are sent to subscribers or cursors listening for these events.

 ## The structure of an event